open-navigation/opennav_amd_demonstrations/docs/bootstrapping_robot_computer.md

 We won't belabor this point.

 - While plugged into a monitor, setup wifi using the Network Manager GUI client
 - If you are doing this without a monitor, use the `nmcli` tool instead.
+For example `sudo nmcli device wifi connect MyWifiNetwork password MyPassword`

 ## Wired